David Mackintosh: Sale of Sekhemka statue

-Unsecured Council loan to property developer
+Unsecured council loan to property developer

-When Mackintosh was leader of the borough council, the authority made a £13.5 million loan to Northampton Town football club, intended to pay for improvements at the club's Sixfields Stadium, including a new east stand.
-However, the project collapsed with £10.25 million owed to the council.
+When Mackintosh was leader of the borough council, the authority made a £13.5 million loan to Northampton Town Football Club, intended to pay for improvements at the club's Sixfields Stadium, including a new east stand.
+The project, however, collapsed with £10.25 million owed to the council.

-In November 2015, both the BBC and The Guardian newspaper reported that Howard Grossman, the director of a company responsible for rebuilding Northampton Town's Sixfields Stadium, had provided a £6,195 undeclared payment to Mackintosh's election campaign.
-Three other businessmen, with links to Grossman, each reportedly made donations of £10,000 to Mackintosh's campaign; one of them admitting to a journalist that he was given the money by Grossman and instructions to pay it to Mackintosh's parliamentary campaign fund.
-In September 2013, while Mackintosh was still leader, the council had provided an unsecured loan to the company which went into administration owing them millions of pounds.
+In November 2015, both the BBC and The Guardian reported Howard Grossman, the director of a company responsible for rebuilding Sixfields Stadium, had provided a £6,195 undeclared payment to Mackintosh's election campaign.
+Three other businessmen with links to Grossman each reportedly made donations of £10,000 to Mackintosh's campaign; one of them told a journalist he was given the money by Grossman and had instructions to pay it to Mackintosh's parliamentary campaign fund.
+In September 2013, while Mackintosh was still NBC leader, the council provided an unsecured loan to the company, which went into administration owing the NBC millions of pounds.

-The BBC reported that the police had started an investigation into alleged irregularities surrounding the loan.
+The BBC reported the police had started an investigation into alleged irregularities surrounding the loan.
 On 29 July 2016, Northamptonshire Police confirmed the Electoral Commission had asked them to investigate the three donations totalling £30,000.